kata-containers/www.katacontainers.io/src/pages/blog/aligning-with-kata-confidential-containers-to-achieve-zero-trust-operator-deployments-with-aks.md

 The goal of the Kata Confidential Containers (CoCo) project is to standardize confidential computing at the container level and simplify its consumption in Kubernetes.
 This is to enable Kubernetes users to deploy confidential container workloads using familiar workflows and tools.
 We are also taking our C[onfidential containers on Azure Container Instances (ACI)](https://learn.microsoft.com/en-us/azure/container-instances/container-instances-confidential-overview) learning to community with [container enforcement policy/full attestation](https://github.com/microsoft/kata-containers/tree/cc-msft) and OCI image snapshotter with DM verity enforcement.

 To improve our product goals of transparency and to enable a cross-industry open-source software effort, [Kata CoCo](https://github.com/confidential-containers) and [Cloud- Hypervisor](https://www.cloudhypervisor.org/) Virtual Machine Monitor (VMM) combined with Microsoft hypervisor were chosen as the foundation for AKS support.
-Confidential containers on AKS leverage the base underling technology stack that enables “[Kata VM Isolated Containers on AKS for Pod Sandboxing](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/preview-support-for-kata-vm-isolated-containers-on-aks-for-pod/ba-p/3751557)” but using specific Azure confidential computing (ACC) VM sizes.
+Confidential containers on AKS leverage the base underling technology stack that enables "[Kata VM Isolated Containers on AKS for Pod Sandboxing](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/preview-support-for-kata-vm-isolated-containers-on-aks-for-pod/ba-p/3751557)" but using specific Azure confidential computing (ACC) VM sizes.

 As confidential computing matures to mainstream, Microsoft will continue to contribute by hardening the security and isolation to shape future releases based on customer and community learnings.